temporalio/cli/docs/operator/namespace.md

 **--namespace**
 Alias: **-n**
-Temporal workflow namespace (default: default)
+Identifies a Namespace in the Temporal Workflow. (default: default)

 **--retention**
 Workflow Execution retention

 **--tls-ca-path**
-Path to server CA certificate
+Path to server CA certificate.

 **--tls-cert-path**
-Path to x509 certificate
+Path to x509 certificate.

 **--tls-disable-host-verification**
-Disable tls host name verification (tls must be enabled)
+Disables TLS host name verification if already enabled.

 **--tls-key-path**
-Path to private key
+Path to private certificate key.

 **--tls-server-name**
-Override for target server name
+Provides an override for the target TLS server name.

 **--visibility-archival-state**
 Flag to set visibility archival state, valid values are "disabled" and "enabled"